puppetlabs-toy-chest/puppet-in-docker/README.md

 # Puppet-in-Docker

 A series of Dockerfiles, and the associated build toolchain, for building Docker images containing Puppet and related software.

 ## Experimental

-This approach to packaging Puppet software is currently experimental.
+This approach to packaging Puppet software is experimental.
 The resulting images are not a supported way of running Puppet or Puppet Enterprise and are likely to change quickly based on feedback from users.
 Please do try them out and let us know what you think.

 ## Description

-The individual Dockerfile's available in this repo can be copied and used locally for your own purposes.
-They may act as a good starting point for custom images and aim to follow current Docker best practices.
+You can copy the individual Dockerfiles in this repo and use them locally for your own purposes.
+They were created following current Docker best practices, and can be good starting points for custom images.

-If you do find yourself customising them please open issues describing why and whether this could be handled in these images.
+If you do find yourself customizing these images, please open issues describing why and whether your use is something that could be handled in these images.

 You can find published versions of these images on [Docker Hub](https://hub.docker.com/u/puppet):